quellcode-gmbh/wordpress-theme-simple/README.md

-# Wordpress Template - simple
+# Wordpress Theme - simple

 A very simple, clean WordPress theme designed for lightweight and modern websites.